wristband-dev/perk-party-demo-app/README.md

 <hr />
 <br>

-### How to interact with Invotastic for Business
+### How to interact with Perk Party

-#### Signup Invotastic Users
+#### Signup Perk Party Users

-Now that Invotastic for Business is up and running, you can sign up your first customer on the Invotastic for Business Signup Page at the following location:
+Now that Perk Party is up and running, you can sign up your first customer on the Perk Party Signup Page at the following location:

-- `http://{application_vanity_domain}/signup`, where `{application_vanity_domain}` should be replaced with the value of the "Application Vanity Domain" value of the Invotastic for Business application (can be found in the Wristband Dashboard by clicking the Application Details side menu of this app).
+- `http://{application_vanity_domain}/signup`, where `{application_vanity_domain}` should be replaced with the value of the "Application Vanity Domain" value of the Perk Party application (can be found in the Wristband Dashboard by clicking the Application Details side menu of this app).

 This signup page is hosted by Wristband.
 Completing the signup form will provision both a new tenant with the specified tenant domain name and a new user that is assigned to that tenant.

-#### Invotastic Home Page
+#### Perk Party Home Page

 For reference, the home page of this Inovtastic for Business app can be accessed at the following locations:

 - Localhost domain format: [http://localhost:6001/](http://localhost:6001/)
-- Vanity domain format: [http://{tenant_domain}.business.invotastic.com:6001/](http://{tenant_domain}.business.invotastic.com:6001/), where `{tenant_domain}` should be replaced with the value of the desired tenant's domain name.
+- Vanity domain format: [http://{tenant_domain}.app.perkparty.club:6001/](http://{tenant_domain}.app.perkparty.club:6001/), where `{tenant_domain}` should be replaced with the value of the desired tenant's domain name.

-#### Invotastic Application-level Login
+#### Perk Party Application-level Login

-Users of Invotastic for Business can access the Invotastic for Business Application-level Login Page at the following location:
+Users of Perk Party can access the Perk Party Application-level Login Page to perform tenant discovery at the following location:

-- `http://{application_vanity_domain}/login`, where `{application_vanity_domain}` should be replaced with the value of the "Application Vanity Domain" value of the Invotastic for Business application (can be found in the Wristband Dashboard by clicking the Application Details side menu of this app).
+- `http://{application_vanity_domain}/login`, where `{application_vanity_domain}` should be replaced with the value of the "Application Vanity Domain" value of the Perk Party application (can be found in the Wristband Dashboard by clicking the Application Details side menu of this app).

 This login page is hosted by Wristband.
 Here, the user will be prompted to enter their tenant's domain name for which they want to log in to.
 Successfully entering the tenant domain name will redirect the user to the tenant-level login page for their specific tenant.

 Users also have the option here to execute the Forgot Tenant workflow and entering their email address in order to receive a list of all tenants that they belong to.

-#### Invotastic Tenant-level Login
+#### Perk Party Tenant-level Login

-If users wish to directly access the Invotastic Tenant-level Login Page without having to go through the application-level login, they can do so at the following locations:
+If users wish to directly access the Perk Party Tenant-level Login Page without having to go through the application-level login, they can do so at the following locations:

 - Localhost domain format: [http://localhost:6001/api/auth/login?tenant_domain={tenant_domain}](http://localhost:6001/home), where `{tenant_domain}` should be replaced with the value of the desired tenant's domain name.
-- Vanity domain format: [http://{tenant_domain}.business.invotastic.com:6001/api/auth/login](http://{tenant_domain}.business.invotastic.com:6001/api/auth/login), where `{tenant_domain}` should be replaced with the value of the desired tenant's domain name.
+- Vanity domain format: [http://{tenant_domain}.app.perkparty.club:6001/api/auth/login](http://{tenant_domain}.app.perkparty.club:6001/api/auth/login), where `{tenant_domain}` should be replaced with the value of the desired tenant's domain name.

 This login page is hosted by Wristband.
 Here, the user will be prompted to enter their credentials in order to login to the application.